 - GRIS, which I’ve seen Char recommend multiple times on Tumblr, and which has really pretty artwork

-- Machinarium, which was recommended by both Sean B and George.
+- Machinarium, which was recommended by a couple of old coworkers.
 The puzzles look solid, and the robot… is so smol…

 - 4″ faux fur pompoms from Fffabuknits on Etsy.
 I bought white ones with neon pink tips, to wear in my hair for the SuperM concert.
 (The fandom color is pink.)
 I grossly underestimated how enormous 4″ pompoms would look on my head, but I’ve already committed to looking a little ridiculous.